 It’s about getting noticed and generating leads.
 That’s what every form of marketing is in one way or another.

-On Linkedin you do it by posting highly valuable content, sharing opinion, and joining in the conversation of others.
+On Linkedin you do it by posting highly valuable content, sharing opinion, starting conversations and joining in the conversation of others.

 The problem is, a lot of people forget why they’re on Linkedin.

 They make the mistakes outlined above, or they do absolutely nothing at all.
-They have a profile simply because they feel they should have, but that’s it.
+They have a profile simply because they feel they should have one - to claim their space - but that’s it.

 They don’t write, they don’t call…

-Look, if you’re on Linkedin - and as a leader in a professional services business (which is all about the provision of advice and guidance) then you should be - you have to work it.
-And work it hard.
+Look, if you’re on Linkedin - and if you're in a professional services business (which is all about the provision of advice and guidance) then you should be - you have to work it.
+And to work it hard.